algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 As you can see in your algorithm editor, there is a basic algorithm already written that takes a string as input and returns the string "Hello" followed by the user input.

+Take note of the `algo_entrypoint!` macro which precedes the `apply` function, which itself returns a `Result<T, E>` for some type `T` that can be converted into [AlgoOutput](https://docs.rs/algorithmia/2/algorithmia/algo/enum.AlgoOutput.html) and some type `E` can be converted into a boxed `Error`.
+The [algo_entrypoint!](https://docs.rs/algorithmia/2/algorithmia/macro.algo_entrypoint.html) documentation covers this in more detail, but this guide will cover several common usages.

 To run this algorithm first hit the "Compile" button on the top right hand corner of the algorithm editor and then at the bottom of the page in the console you'll see a confirmation that it has compiled and the version number of that commit.
 If you are interested in learning more about versioning check out the [Algorithm Basics Section](/basics/).

-Compiling your algorithm will also save your work, but note that the first time you compile your algorithm it might take some time while subsequent compiles will be quicker.
-{: .notice-info}

-To test the algorithm type your name or another string in the console and hit enter on your keyboard:
+To test the algorithm, type your name or another string in the console and hit enter on your keyboard:

 <img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/compile_test_algo_rust.png" alt="Run basic algorithm in console Rust" class="screenshot">